purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 = a(1 - nx) + (-ynb)

-So we've rewritten r in the form of ax + by.
+So we’ve rewritten r in the form of ax + by.
 We also know r is non-negative because since d is minimum of S, then d <= a so we can always choose a non-negative r satisfying nd + r = a.

 But we also know r < d, because otherwise we rewrite a = nd + r as a = (n+1)d + (r-d).
 Since d is the minimum of S and is positive, then r has to be 0.

 Therefore d divides a.
 We can repeat the same arugment for b.

 To show that d is the greatest common divisor, we have to show that for any other c that divides a and b, c <= d.

-#### Show c <= d for any other divisor c
+Show c <= d for any other divisor c

 Assume c divides a and b.
 Then a = cx and b = cy.
 Then for d = ua + vb

 d = u(cx) + v(cy)